-Navy commissions controversial $475m vessel - CNN Video
+Navy to commission controversial $475m vessel - CNN Video

 MUST WATCH

-Navy commissions controversial $475m vessel
+Navy to commission controversial $475m vessel

-The US Navy has commissioned the USS Gabrielle Giffords, a large vessel that some members of Congress find too expensive.
+The US Navy has announced it will commission the USS Gabrielle Giffords, a large vessel that some members of Congress find too expensive.

 Source: CNN